New Policy Library

 7.5.
 The fee discount relates to the course fee and does not include incidentals such as travel and books.

-The Executive Director, Human Resources is responsible for the development, compliance monitoring and review of this policy and any associated procedures and guidelines.
+The Deputy Vice-Chancellor (People & Community) is responsible for the development, compliance monitoring and review of this policy and any associated procedures and guidelines.

 The Director, People and Performance, Human Resources is responsible for the promulgation and implementation of this policy in accordance with the scope outlined above.
 Enquiries about interpretation of this policy should be directed to the Implementation Officer.